The Last Responder

 They were young.
 Nineteen, twenty-two, twenty-five.
 IEDs in Fallujah, Kandahar, Helmand Province.
 They’d volunteered after watching the towers fall.
 Now they were learning to ‘type’ again, relearning everything hands do without thinking.
 I was there to help with voice-to-text technology, to give them back some of what the war took.

-One day at that table, while they brought humor to our training and to life itself, a thread connected without my seeing it.
-It took decades before I finally looked at both pieces together.
+One day around that table, while they brought humor to our training and to life itself, a thread connected without my seeing it.
+The connection didn't announce itself.
+It waited.

-I’d been at Ground Zero when it started.
-Years later I was at Ward 57, working with Warriors from the battles that followed.
+I was at Ground Zero when it began.
+Years later, I was at Walter Reed, working with warriors from the battles that followed.

-This book connects those two points.
-From the pile to Ward 57.
-From the attack to the arm amputees who came home from fighting the wars that followed.
+This book connects those two places—from the pile to Ward 57, from the attack to the soldiers who returned carrying the cost of the wars that came after.

 It’s not about policy or strategy or the grand arc of the war on terror.
 It’s about people - first responders running toward buildings, victims who never made it out, young Americans who volunteered, medics who patched them up, Warfighters who came home to rebuild.